FreeBSD hardening with Lynis

 pkg install security/lynis

-In case the Lynis version from the ports tree is not up-to-date, please create a PR for the port.
+In case the Lynis version from the ports tree is not up-to-date, please create an issue on BugzillaExternal link for the port.
 In the meantime you could download Lynis manually from the CISOfy website and extract the tarball in a temporary directory.

 Running Lynis